• Skip to primary navigation

 The Hardest College Majors

 Of course, majors here have a lower GPA, which shows how difficult it is to pass these degree programs.
 Major is the hardest undergraduate degree in the world.
 Their master’s degree program may not have posed that serious challenge.
-The following is the list of hardest majors, from the least hard to the hardest.
+The following is the list of the hardest majors, from the least hard to the hardest.

 #9.
 Social Sciences